BlckHawker/Stardew-Discord-Bot/PROJECT_PLAN.md

 - [ ] In the readme, there will be a reference to both of these templates.
   - [ ] new feature template
   - [ ] bugs template
-- [ ] In the readme, there will be example templates the user can see to understand how a PR should be documented
-  - [ ] new feature template
-  - [ ] bugs template
 ---
 ### Epic 7: Logging & Console Output
 | Name  | Description | User Story  |